 Estimate the Price of Home You Can Comfortably Afford

-I'm not talking about a preapproval amount from a bank.
+This doesn't refer to a preapproval amount from a bank.
 Don't think of your maximum preapproval amount as your target price.
 This could leave you with an uncomfortably high monthly payment.

 To figure out what a comfortable payment is, you can use this calculator to figure out a monthly payment that makes sense for you — and, based on that, what price ranges you should look for.

 My husband and I, for example, were preapproved for a $300,000 loan.
 This would have equaled a $2,044.56 monthly mortgage payment over 15 years.
 Instead, we purchased a home for $165,000 at an $835.65/month mortgage.
-Taking on that higher loan amount would have meant I couldn't be a work-at-home-mom raising our son, who came along six years later.
+Taking on that higher loan amount would have meant I couldn't be a work-at-home mom raising our son, who came along six years later.

 Calculate the Down Payment You'll Need